Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/ProjectPlanTemplate.md

 ## 3 Team

+* Our team consists of 4 memebers.
+  * Robert Dale Johnson
+  * Brigit Hawley
+  * Haohao Wang
+  * Ranmuni Sahan De silva

+Each member will be responsible for multiple artifacts while expected to attend and participate actively in regular meetings which are scheduled as needed.
+In addition, team members will collaborate on Google docs and slack to resolve dendencies and render the support needed by other fellow teammates.
+Once the development phase is commenced regular code reviews on gitHub are expected by each member for quality assurance purposes.

 *Describe the team and their roles (there may be more roles than there are team members)*

 - *Team members' names*